 We have also designed Algorithm TS, which is a tabu search method that finds a safe flight schedule with a suitable number of flights.
 Unlike the pure bin-packing heuristics FFD, BFD and SS, Algorithm TS not only searches for the smallest number of flights, but also tries to find the assignment of installations to flights which may be good from the point of view of the total risk.
-A schedule with a lower risk can be found if a larger number of flights is used.
-As established in [34], in the uncapacitated case, adding another flight to existing m flights decreases the total risk by no more than 1 + 1/m times.
-However, helicopter operators are seriously motivated not to extend the number of flights beyond what is necessary.
-This is why Algorithm TS stops having found the number of flights that guarantees feasible transportation.

-The tabu search method has been originated by Glover [35] and has been successfully applied to a wide range of combinatorial optimization problems.
+The tabu search method has been originated by Glover [29] and has been successfully applied to a wide range of combinatorial optimization problems.
 We refrain from delivering a detailed formal description of Algorithm TS.
 Instead, below we outline how the tabu search can be adapted for our purposes.
 We assume that the reader is familiar with the general scheme of tabu search and with the concepts of the tabu list, the aspiration criterion, etc.

 The terminology of Problem SHP is used.
 We start with a description of a procedure that generates an initial solution.
-Create m empty flights M_1, M_2, \ldots, M_m .
-Let jbe a randomly chosen installation.
-Scan the installations in accordance with the sequence (j, j + 1, ..., n, 1, ..., j - 1).
-Checking the existing flights in the order of their numbering starting from M_1 , assign the next installation to the first flight which after this assignment remains capacity-feasible.
-If no such flight is found, assign the current installation to flight M_m anyway.
-In the resulting flight schedule, flight M_m may be infeasible, while all other flights are feasible.
+Create m empty flights $M_1, M_2, \ldots, M_m$ .
+Let j be a randomly chosen installation.
+Scan the installations in accordance with the sequence $(j, j+1, \ldots, n, 1, \ldots, j-1)$ .
+Checking the existing flights in the order of their numbering starting from $M_1$ , assign the next installation to the first flight which after this assignment remains capacity-feasible.
+If no such flight is found, assign the current installation to flight $M_m$ anyway.
+In the resulting flight schedule, flight $M_m$ may be infeasible, while all other flights are feasible.

-Starting from an initial solution, the algorithm works with a penalized objective function $f(S) = R(S) + \alpha q(S)$, where R(S) is the total risk for a flight schedule S and q(S) is the total capacity violation across all flights in S. In each iteration a positive parameter α is updated by either being divided by $1 + \delta$ (if the current solution is feasible) or being multiplied by $1 + \delta$ (if the current solution is infeasible).
-This mechanism of updating parameter α guides the search to feasible solutions; see [36].
+Starting from an initial solution, the algorithm works with a penalized objective function $f(S) = R(S) + \alpha q(S)$ , where R(S) is the total risk for a flight schedule S and q(S) is the total capacity violation across all flights in S. In each iteration a positive parameter $\alpha$ is updated by either being divided by $1 + \delta$ (if the current solution is feasible) or being multiplied by $1 + \delta$ (if the current solution is infeasible).
+This mechanism of updating parameter $\alpha$ guides the search to feasible solutions; see [30].

-Each solution ${\cal S}$ is associated with an attribute set
+Each solution S is associated with an attribute set

-$B(S) = \{(j, M_i) | \text{installation } j \text{ is visited by flight } M_i \}.$ transition from a solution S to a new solution $S' \in N(S)$ is called a move, which can also be interpreted by the removal of the attribute (j, M_i) from the set B(S) and the inclusion of the attribute $(j, M{i'})$ into the set B(S').
-If an installation is removed from a route, it is forbidden to reinsert into the route for the next θ iterations, where θ is an integer parameter.
+$$B(S) = \{(j, M_i) | \text{installation } j \text{ is visited by flight } M_i \}.$$

+The neighborhood N(S) of solution S is defined by all solutions that can be reached from S by removing installation j from route $M_i$ and inserting it into another route $M{i'}$ .
+A transition from a solution S to a new solution $S' \in N(S)$ is called a move, which can also be interpreted by the removal of the attribute $(j, M_i)$ from the set B(S) and the inclusion of the attribute $(j, M{i'})$ into the set B(S').